 \caption{

-\textbf{Refining of the sequence of clone \textsuperscript{24.4} 1 \textsubscript{47359.4} light chain germline IGLV2-14∗01-IGLJ2∗01, based on the iterative integration of middle-down and bottom-up proteomics data.} A) First, the sequence tags detected in the middledown MS data were used as arrays of consecutive fragment peaks, which directly hinted at the presence of 11 mutations (M49L, Y51S, Y51S, N55D, N62S, A85S, D86M, Y88F, S95D, S96L, S97T, T98S, and L99F).
-Next, these tags were aligned to the de novo sequenced peptide sequences obtained by bottom-up MS, revealing 2 additional mutations.
+\textbf{Refining of the sequence of clone \textsuperscript{24.4} 1 \textsubscript{47359.4} light chain germline IGLV2-14∗01-IGLJ2∗01, based on the iterative integration of middle-down and bottom-up proteomics data.} A) First, the sequence tags detected in the middle-down MS data were used as arrays of consecutive fragment peaks, which directly hinted at the presence of 11 mutations (M49L, Y51S, Y51S, N55D, N62S, A85S, D86M, Y88F, S95D, S96L, S97T, T98S, and L99F).
+Next, these tags were aligned to the \emph{de novo} sequenced peptide sequences obtained by bottom-up MS, revealing 2 additional mutations.
 The highest scoring aligned peptides were used to extend the initial sequence tags, and then these steps were iteratively repeated.
 At each step of tag extension, the mass offsets were calculated by comparing a mass gap between two consecutive tags to the mass of amino acid residues in the corresponding gap in the germline sequence.
 Iteratively, middle-down tags were extended with aligning peptides until all (if possible) mass offsets become equal to 0 Da.
 Eventually, 13 mutations and one modified residue (Pyro-Q) were determined for the \textsuperscript{24.4} 1 \textsubscript{47359.4} light chain sequence.
 De-charged isotopic distributions of the fragments involved in each sequence tag are displayed as red peaks in the corresponding insets with the theoretical isotopic distributions for these fragments displayed underneath each fragment.
 Fragmentation spectra of the peptides used in this refining process for the CDRs are shown in \textbf{\autoref{fig:fig3.5}}.
-See also Supplemental Table 5 for an overview of the evidence supporting each detected amino acid mutation.
+See also \textbf{\autoref{tab:tabdummy3.5}}. for an overview of the evidence supporting each detected amino acid mutation.

 }